-Hearing Loss Treatment in Camp Hill, Hershey, and Lancaster, PA
+Hearing Loss Treatment in Mechanicsburg, Hershey, and Lancaster, PA

 Hearing loss can affect individuals of any age at any time.
 It also has many causes, symptoms and effects when untreated over time.
 In fact, well over 30 million Americans, of all ages, report having some degree of hearing loss.
 Many of these people could reconnect themselves to the sounds they love if they chose to use hearing aids.
 Our goal is to help anyone who feels they may be experiencing the negative impact of hearing loss in their daily life take the first step.
 Below are several videos displaying the causes, progression, impact and statistics of hearing loss in the United States.
 If you, or a loved one, are ready for your free hearing appointment, simply submit your information on our Contact Us page and we will be in touch to schedule an appointment at your convenience.

 There tends to be a lot of confusion and misinformation when it comes to hearing loss and hearing aid technology.
 Usually this is because most people don’t start researching hearing aid information until they or a loved one needs them.
 So today we’re shedding light on these hearing loss myths.

 That couldn’t be further from the truth.
 In fact, 18 percent of 45- to 64-year-olds have a hearing loss.
 30 percent of 65- to 74-year-olds and 47 percent of 75-year-olds also experience hearing conditions, which equates to one in ten people in the United States.
 With so many experiencing hearing loss, it’s important that you know you are NOT alone.